 NGC6121 or M4 in Scorpius

-Visually, M4 is noted for the bar of stars across its core and
+visually noted for the bar of stars across its core and a

-Large telescopes and pictures of M4 are so bright
+Large telescope views and pictures of M4 are so

 Hover over the picture for an annotated version